Emanon0041/AML_2019_Group7/README.md

 |Momentum             |1460          |-1.031628| takes a large number of steps to converge
 |NAG                  |607           |-1.031627| performs the best|

 The results are summarised in the table above.
-It can be seen that the NAG is the best algorithm, acheving the global minumum in fewer steps than Momentum.
+It can be seen that the NAG is the best algorithm, as it found the global minumum and did it in fewer steps than Momentum.

 ---